-Wet areas - whether in nature, on the seashore, at a small bathing lake or indoors, such as saunas, showers, or pools - pose a special challenge for people with amputations.
-Waterproof structural parts can be used to fit corrosion-resistant bathing prostheses.
-These have to meet the special technical requirements that the artificial limbs are not only (corrosion) resistant to chlorine, salt or fresh water, but that the design and choice of materials are also light and stable.
+Water-resistant structural parts can be used to fit corrosion-resistant bathing prostheses.
+Not only must the artificial limbs meet the special technical requirements of being (corrosion) resistant to chlorine, salt or fresh water, but the design and choice of materials must also be light and stable.

 Variety of corrosion-resistant, waterproof components